 Operating System Feature or Category Description Windows Upgrades on Windows Vista StorNext upgrades on Vista machines can fail in the middle of installation.
 This problem is caused by the way Windows Vista handles software upgrades.
 A related error is described in Microsoft article 263253.
 Microsoft has a utility called the Windows Installer Cleanup Utility that removes files left behind by incomplete installations.
 Access the Microsoft website and search for article ID 290301.
-To work around this issue, follow these steps: 1.
-Click Start, and then click Run.
-2. In the Open box, type Regedit and then click OK.
-3. On the Edit menu, click Find.
-4. In the Find what box, type Snfs_XXX.dat and then click Find Next.
-5. If the search result selects a string value called PackageName, continue with these steps.
+To work around this issue, follow these steps: 1 Click Start, and then click Run.
+2 In the Open box, type Regedit and then click OK .
+3 On the Edit menu, click Find .
+4 In the Find what box, type Snfs_XXX.dat and then click Find Next .
+5 If the search result selects a string value called PackageName, continue with these steps.
 Otherwise, repeat steps 3-4.
-6. Double-click the PackageName string value.
-7. In the Value data box, change the installation directory path to the new pathname.
+6 Double-click the PackageName string value.
+7 In the Value data box, change the installation directory path to the new pathname.
 For example if the old installation directory path contained OCT10, change that to the current path (e.g, NOV12.)
-8. On the Registry menu, click Exit.
-Window backup utility When a StorNext file system is mounted to a drive letter or a directory, configure the Windows backup utility to NOT include the StorNext file system.
+8 On the Registry menu, click Exit .
+Offline Notification Feature The StorNext Offline Notification feature is intended for single user systems only.
+Do not install this feature on systems where multiple users might be logged on at the same time.

-Operating System Feature or Category Description Windows Recycle bin Recycle bin If you are using the StorNext client software with Windows Server 2003, Windows Server 2008, Windows XP, Windows Vista or Windows 7, turn off the Recycle Bin in the StorNext file systems mapped on the Windows machine.
+Operating System Feature or Category Description Windows Recycle bin If you are using the StorNext client software with Windows Server 2003, Windows Server 2008, Windows XP, Windows Vista or Windows 7, turn off the Recycle Bin in the StorNext file systems mapped on the Windows machine.
 You must disable the Recycle Bin for the drive on which a StorNext file system is mounted.
 Also, each occurrence of file system remapping (unmounting/mounting) will require disabling the Recycle Bin.
 For example, if you mount a file system on E: (and disable the Recycle Bin for that drive) and then remap the file system to F:, you must then disable the Recycle Bin on the F: drive.
 As of release 3.5, StorNext supports mounting file systems to a directory.
 For Windows Server 2003 and Windows XP you must disable the Recycle Bin for the root drive letter of the directory-mounted file system.
 (For example: For C:\MOUNT\File_System you would disable the Recycle Bin for the C: drive.)
 For Windows Server 2003 or Windows XP: On the Windows client machine, right-click the Recycle Bin icon on the desktop and then click Properties.
 2 Click Global.
 3 Click Configure drives independently.
 4 Click the Local Disk tab that corresponds to the mapped or directory-mounted file system.
 5 Click the checkbox Do not move files to the Recycle Bin.
 Remove files immediately when deleted.
-6 Click Apply, and then click OK.
+6 Click Apply , and then click OK .